dreemproject/dreemgl/docs/developerguide.md

 # Developer's Guide to DreemGL
-This guide is intended for developers who will write applications or extend the DreemGL framework.
-For a list of available documentation, see
+This guide is intended for developers who want to write applications or extend the DreemGL framework.

 DreemGL is DreemGL, an open-source multi-screen prototyping framework for iOT with a visual editor and shader styling for webGL and DALi